mantidproject/news/_drafts/week38.md

 * *new* [PR23531](https://github.com/mantidproject/mantid/pull/23531) - Correct dev-docs for SystemTests with new scheduler
 * *new* [PR23533](https://github.com/mantidproject/mantid/pull/23533) - Fix segfault in MantidPlot
 * *new* [PR23537](https://github.com/mantidproject/mantid/pull/23537) - Fix some HB2AReduce bugs
+* *new* [PR23541](https://github.com/mantidproject/mantid/pull/23541) - Changes the behaviour of QCompleter to MatchContains on Qt5
+* *new* [PR23542](https://github.com/mantidproject/mantid/pull/23542) - Added PyCharm on Windows section to Workbench dev docs